 - The 6-3 185 lb pitcher bulked up to 6-4 210 lbs also plays shortstop on his High School team.
 Greene will most likely work to become a starting pitcher once drafted in the MLB.
 I've never seen a High School pitcher more MLB ready than Hunter Greene.

 Previous Pick: Alex Faedo, P, Florida

 - The Cincinnati Reds need help everywhere.
 The Reds passed on Kyle Lewis and Corey Ray for third baseman Nick Senzel who is a rare infielder with the versatility to play all 4 positions third base, shortstop, second base, or first base.

 - Outfielder Jeren Kendall was probably the third best outfielder in College Baseball in 2016 after Kyle Lewis and Corey Ray.
 The 6-0 190 lb Kendall is considered a slight favorite over Faedo to be the top pick, and I see the Reds taking Kendall or Faedo at 2 depending on who the Twins pass on with the top pick.

 - Kendall had a .353 batting average in 2015.
 Kendall had a .332 batting average, 9 home runs, and 59 RBI's in 2016.
+Kendall has a .309 batting average, 11 home runs, and 31 RBI's so far in 2017.
 Kendall has the home run hitting, line drive, grounder, or bunt that teams covet.
 Kendall is also an excellent base stealer and can throw the ball with incredible velocity and timing out of the outfield.
 Kendall has excellent defensive skills as he played left fielder in 2015, right fielder in 2016, and will play center fielder for Vanderbilt in 2017.

 - Jeren Kendall is a complete bat with the versatility to play all 3 outfield positions.
 That's what makes him the top prospect for 2017 at this point in 2016.